LubieKakao1212/CMod_Loader/README.md

 Since we cannot use Harmony, there are some workarounds required to mod Cosmoteer.
 Here's [a simple example](https://github.com/C0dingschmuser/EML_TestMod) on how to get a simple loop, keyboard detection and custom window up and running.
 For more advanced use, see source of my [Weapon Projectile Spawner Mod](https://github.com/C0dingschmuser/ProjectileSpawner)

-### --- Other stuff ---
-If the loader is present both locally (in user mods directory) and downloaded from the Workshop, the local version will be used.

-TODO:
-- add workshop folder mods support
-- check out the install script, what is it

 ### --- License ---